- John “JC” Collins appointed as state’s first Night-Life Economy Commissioner

 Queensland Premier Steven Miles also announced the Miles Government is providing $1.6 million to support venues.

-The funds will help grow and enhance the sustainability of their businesses, as well as providing a stage for local musicians to develop their talents.
+The funds will help grow and enhance the sustainability of their businesses, and provide a stage for musicians.

-Available through the Growing Gigs Fund and the Live Music Venue Business Grants, the funds aim to assist venues to diversify and develop more opportunities, offset operational costs, and amplify the growth of the live music industry for local musicians and artists.
+The funds will be available through the Growing Gigs Fund and the Live Music Venue Business Grants.
+And they aim to assist venues to diversify and develop more opportunities.
+But also offset operational costs and amplify the growth of the music industry for artists.

-Small music venues can apply for Growing Gigs Fund grants of up to $10,000 to support performance fees for Queensland contemporary music artists connecting audiences with local and live music.
+Small music venues can apply for grants of up to $10,000 to support performance fees for contemporary music artists.

-The venues can also access up to $25,000 to invest in business improvement initiatives with the aim of developing stronger businesses for the future.
+The venues can also access up to $25,000 to invest in business improvement initiatives.

 Premier Miles says JC has “always been a champion of Queensland’s nightlife”.